Experimental demonstration of quantum advantage for NP verification with limited information

 To illustrate how this analysis allows us to identify an experimental parameter regime where it is possible to demonstrate a quantum advantage for our verification task, we show in Fig.~\ref{fig:gap} theoretical bounds for the fraction of measured satisfied clauses in the YES and NO instances, as well as the gap between the completeness and soundness, as a function of the mean photon number $\mu = |\alpha|^2$, for $N=10 000$, $\nu=0.91$, $\delta=0.15$, and negligible dark counts.
 We can see that for our aforementioned target gap, where we want to keep the completeness above 0.9 and the soundness below 0.6, there is a region of $\mu$ where quantum advantage can be shown for the chosen parameters.

-The scenario where Merlin can send any unentangled state (including with no photons at all) is more complicated to analyze, but we do know that whatever Merlin does, Arthur will still receive a value for a variable from the photons he inputs himself in the interferometer, which is at least $p_d=1-e^{-|\alpha|^2}$.
-If we drop the assumption that Merlin will only send coherent states with the correct mean photon number, we can still find a region with a positive gap between completeness and soundness, but with more stringent experimental conditions that were not fulfilled in our setup, in particular with respect to the required visibility.
+Let us now discuss the more general scenario where the dishonest Merlin may send any unentangled state (including with no or many more photons).
+This is a more complicated case to analyze, but we do know that whatever Merlin does, Arthur will still receive a value for a variable from the photons he inputs himself in the interferometer, which is at least $p_d=1-e^{-|\alpha|^2}$.
+If we drop the assumption that Merlin will only send coherent states with the correct mean photon number, we can still find a region with a positive gap between completeness and soundness, albeit with more stringent experimental conditions that were not fulfilled in our setup, in particular with respect to the required visibility, but that we believe can be fulfilled in the near future.

-Note also, that Arthur could potentially try to force Merlin to send states with the correct mean photon number by creating the pulses himself, sending them over to Merlin who prepares the state with the setup of Fig.~\ref{fig:SM} and returns it.
+Note also that Arthur could potentially try to force Merlin to send states with the correct mean photon number by creating the pulses himself, sending them over to Merlin who prepares the state with the setup of Fig.~\ref{fig:SM} and returns it.
 Arthur can use random timings for his pulses impeding Merlin from injecting more photons and also use part of the pulses in order to count the number of clicks and convince himself that Merlin is not sending fewer photons over.
 Again, we do not need to do any of this for our demonstration of a quantum advantage, since we are free to define the computational task ourselves, namely verification of NP problems for a specific type of interactive proof systems, without having to deal with general cryptographic considerations and dishonest behaviours.
+Nevertheless, this would provide a simple solution in case one might want to use our protocol in practical scenarios, for example for server-client verification.

 Last, we claim that losses are not important in our setting.
 Again, this is a verification scenario where an honest Arthur tries to efficiently verify an NP instance with the ``small'' help of an untrustful Merlin.
 Hence, Arthur and Merlin can jointly measure the potential losses during a calibration phase before the actual verification starts and increase the power of their pulses by the factor $1/\eta$, where $\eta$ includes the channel and detection efficiency.
-Thus, we do not have to worry here about an Arthur that can use the losses to his benefit. \\
+Thus, we do not have to worry here about an Arthur that can use the losses to his benefit.